 This group offers skills and support for individuals struggling with food, weight and body image issues.
 Through teaching, discussion, and practice, group participants learn to apply DBT skills and concepts to help balance acceptance of themselves and their body, with making changes that are healthy and sustainable.

 Food Groups - Call for information on the next series (609) 921-0020

 This group is intended to support and prepare new, returning and re-entering students into college life.
 The program uses DBT skills to help manage the intense emotions that often come with these transitions.
 Through discussion, creative activities, and experiential exercises, this group will teach the skills that are most relevant to the needs of college students.
-The group meets weekly for two hours on Mondays starting at 4:00pm.
-The ten week session begins in June and ends in early August.
+The group meets weekly for two hours on Mondays starting at 4:30pm.
+The ten week session begins June 3rd and ends on August 5, 2019.

 With Lona and Jen